HigherOrderCO/Kind/base/Lit/Litereum.md

 In 2013, the first decentralized computer, Ethereum, was proposed, extending Bitcoin with a stateful scripting language that allowed arbitrary transactions to be settled without third parties.
-Due to continuous protocol improvements, Ethereum became complex, which led to an unbalance of power between core developers and normal users.
-Litereum is a massive simplification of the concept, which trades scalability and cutting-edge features for sheer simplicity and security.
-It is built on strong type theoretic foundations, making it inherently secure, and designed to never require updates, eliminating the developer class to let it be a politically neutral decentralized computer.
+Due to its experimental nature, Ethereum grew incresingly complex, leading to security issues and an unbalance of power between developers and users.
+Litereum is a massive simplification and polishment of the concept, which trades scalability and cutting-edge features for simplicity and code quality.
+It is highly inspired by type theory, and designed to never require updates, eliminating the developer class, and resulting in a minimal, secure and politically neutral decentralized computer.

 Design
 ------